Harry Knifton

 As a teenager, Harry worked at both Red Hill Farm and Grange Farm, which his mother rented from the Strutt Estate.
 All the work in the fields was done using horses.
 Harry had a great fondness for his horses, one of which is known to have been called Bob.

 While aged between 16 and 18, Harry caught his right hand in a chaff cutter (a mechanical device used for cutting straw or hay into small pieces for cow feed).
-Two of his fingers were injured, and the following day his hair started to fall out due from the shock of this accident.
+Two of his fingers were injured, and the following day the shock from this accident caused his hair to start to fall out.

 To complement the horses, Red Hill Farm also had a Fordson tractor.
 Harry is known to have had a .410 bore shotgun, a 12 bore shotgun, and two riffles.
 The shotguns remained in the family until circa 1988 when new UK law required all shotguns to be securely stored and registered.
 The family decided to sell the shotguns to a local dealer.
 The two rifles had been sold several years before.